-SkillSource and the VCWN completed its 2021-2024, a four-year Strategic Plan for both organizations.
+SkillSource and the VCWN completed its 2025-2027, a three-year Strategic Plan for both organizations.
 The vision and goals identified in the Strategic Plan has aligned with the development of the Northern Virginia WIOA Local Plan.
-Strategic Goal 2: Expand and improve the talent pipeline of youth and adults for businesses in the 2021-2024 Strategic Plan specifically addresses the goal to prepare an educated and skilled workforce, including young adults and jobseekers with barriers to employment.
+Strategic Goal 3: Expand and improve the talent pipeline of youth and adults and facilitate connections to jobs provided by businesses in the 2025-2027 Strategic Plan specifically addresses the goal to prepare an educated and skilled workforce, including young adults and jobseekers with barriers to employment.
 Key Objectives are to: